 The Story of Francis

-The year is 1922: A boy named Francis Turner is born in upstate New York.
+The year is 1922: A boy named Francis is born in upstate New York.
 Based on the average life expectancy for males in the U.S. at the time, Francis—had he given it any thought—could reasonably expect to spend 58.4 vital years.
-Ninety-five years later, Mr. Turner is still going strong.
+Ninety-five years later, Francis is still going strong.

 In 1922, telephones were a novelty and household electricity and running water were available only in urban centers.
 Under President Warren G. Harding, the White House saw its first radio and electric vacuum cleaner.
 Henry Ford’s Model T ruled the roadways.